adammakinson/chorechart/CHORECHART.md

     i.e. no multi-assignment, so updating a chore would effectively transfer the chore assignment to another user.
 In the future, it may be pretty easy to have multi-assignments, but would be slightly more complex.
-3. For updating a chore to a new user, how do we find the specificchore-instance?
+3. For updating a chore to a new user, how do we find the specific chore-instance?
     We should have the chore id and the new user id. if (for now) a chore can only be assigned to one user, we should be able to get the core by id loading users to get the current user id and use chore_id and user_id to get that specific instance.
 We could then update the user_id for that user_chore instance.
-4. As it is currently, if the admin user specifies an assignee during chore creation, that's when we create the user_chore record in the database.
-From there on, that record can't be unassigned unless we make the user_id field nullable.